sourcesense/modeshape-stone/README.txt

 == About third-parties directory

-We had to patch the build process of some libraries ModeShape depends on because they originally didn't create OSGI compliant jars.
+We had to patch the build process of google-collections library because that is a deprecated library, we plan to change the modeshape dependency on it to it's new version Guava.
-The libraries are:

-google-collections
-joda-time

-The build of these libraries is not included with the main one, so you need to run the build process for these manually.
+The build of the library is not included with the main one, so you need to run the build process for these manually.

 The library google-collection uses ant; to create the bundle run the following command:

 ant osgi

 === Installation

-After you have successfully built the project, you have to manually install the bundles into Sling.
-The bundles you need to install are:
+TODO

-=== Sandboxes
+=== About Sandboxes

+TODO